rust-lang/rfcs/text/0000-error-display.md

 if user crates `impl ErrorDisplay for &...`.
 This would still need to be dealt with by specialisation.

+## Declare a difference between `{:#}` and `{}`

+We could say that whether to include sources should depend on `fmt::alternate()`, which comes from the `#` in `{:#}`.

+However:

+ * Conceptually, this is wrong.
+   The two kinds of output are not different styles of display of the same information;
+   indeed, they aren't really sensibly used by the same callers.
+   Sources should *always* be included in errors shown to the user.
+   When omitting them is required, it is not because they are clutter, but because somewhere else in the reporting machinery is printing them.

+ * Formatting without the source is needed only by error reporting/formatting machineries, of which there are going to be relatively few
+   (and their authors will be error display experts).
+   Conversely, most programmers must frequently write code to display of errors to the human user, and in that case the sources should be included.
+   That suggests `{}` should include the source and `{:#}` should exclude it.
+   But usually the output from `{:#}` is longer, whereas here it would be shorter.
+   And `eyre::Report` has the opposite convention.

+ * The two kinds of display want to be implemented in different places: we want to provide a default implementation of the user-visible display including sources;
+   conversely, we want errors to define the display of their own content.
+   But `fmt::alternate()` isn't sensible to use for dispatch.

+ * `{:#}` vs `{}` has a better potential meaning for errors: do we display everything on a single line, or in multi-line "caused by" format.

 ## Replace the `Error` trait completely

 This would be a very big job